 Research output per year

-I have worked at Royal Holloway since 1995; before that I taught at the University of Sheffield for six years, at University College Cork, and at University College London, where I did my graduate work.
+I worked at Royal Holloway from 1995 to my retirement in 2024.
+Before that I taught at the University of Sheffield for six years, at University College Cork, and at University College London, where I did my graduate work.
 My BA and MA were at the University of Canterbury, New Zealand.
-I worked as a diplomat for a few years before starting a PhD, and in my teens I was a licenced free-diver for paua.
+I worked as a diplomat for a few years in Wellington before starting a PhD, and in my teens I was a licenced free-diver for paua.

 My main research areas are Modernism, American literature, literature and technology, the body (including such areas as sexology, bodily reform, cinema, and sound); and the poetry of Thomas Hardy.
 For earlier books including Modernism, Technology and the Body, Haunted Hardy, and Modernism: A Cultural History, see the panel above.
-My most recent book was on slavery as cultural metaphor, The Logic of Slavery: Debt, Technology and Pain in American Literature, for CUP (early sample here ).
-It was awarded the 2013 C. Hugh Holman Prize of the Society for the Study of Southern Literature for the best book of literary scholarship or criticism in the field of Southern literature in its year;and was a Choice outstanding academic title the same year.
+My study of slavery as cultural metaphor, The Logic of Slavery: Debt, Technology and Pain in American Literature, for CUP (early sample here), was awarded the 2013 C. Hugh Holman Prize of the Society for the Study of Southern Literature for the best book of literary scholarship or criticism in the field of Southern literature in its year, and was a Choice outstanding academic title the same year.
+My most recent book is Micromodernism: Rethinking Literary Renewal in the Long 1930s (Edinburgh University Press, 2025), a study which asks whether 'modernism' and its canon conceal as much as they reveal.

-Recent articles have covered modernism and mathematics, modernism and time; modernism and music; modernism and biology; and slavery in in American literature 1900-45.
+Recent articles have covered modernism and mathematics, modernism and time; modernism and music; modernism and biology; slavery in in American literature 1900-45, William Faulkner, Eithne Wilkins, and aspects of Thomas Hardy's work.

 Full list of publications here.
 Some of my work can be read on my academia.edu page.